-Michaelis-Menten kinetic constants for each of the 104 mutants were determined using the colorimetric assay of pNPG hydrolysis and the results are represented as a heatmap in Figure 2.
+Michaelis-Menten kinetic constants for each of the 100 mutants were determined using the colorimetric assay of pNPG hydrolysis.
+The results are represented as a heatmap in Figure 2.
 Ten biological replicates of the wild type enzyme have an average kcat of 880 ± 10 min–1, KM of 5 ± 0.2 mM, and kcat/KM of 171,000 ± 8000 M–1 min–1.
 To determine kinetic constants, observed rates at 8 substrate concentrations were fit to the Michaelis-Menten equation.
-If no clear saturation was observed then a linear equation was used to determine kcat/KM.
-Experimentally measured kinetic constants and nonlinear regression analysis for each mutant can be found in Supplemental Table 1.
+If no clear saturation was observed then a linear equation was used to determine a lower bound for kcat/KM.
+Experimentally measured kinetic constants and nonlinear regression analysis for each mutant can be found in S1 and S5, respectively.

 Figure 2.
-Log scale relative kinetic constants of 104 BglB mutants
+Log scale relative kinetic constants of 100 BglB mutants

 The heatmap depicts the effect of each mutation on each kinetic constant relative to native BglB, normalized at 0.
 As indicated in the color legend, gold is for higher value and blue for a lower value.
-The metric 1/KM is used so a higher value is consistently corresponding to a better kinetic constant when evaluating kcat, kcat/KM, and KM.
+The metric 1/KM is used so a higher value is consistently corresponding to a “better” kinetic constant (assuming a lower KM is better) when evaluating kcat, kcat/KM, and KM.
 If the kinetic constant was not measurable, an X is depicted in the box.
-Proteins that were expressed as soluble protein with a purification yield of >0.1 mg/mL, and validated by SDS-PAGE are labeled with a black box in the first column.
+Proteins that were expressed as soluble protein with a final purification concentration of >0.1 mg/mL and validated by SDS-PAGE are labeled with a black box in the first column.
 Those below our limit of detection of 0.1 mg/mL are labeled with an empty box.
 Values are on a log scale and the ranges are as follows: 10–11,000 min-1 (kcat), 0.6–85 mM (KM), and 10–560,000 M-1min-1 (kcat/KM) with wild type constants of 880 ± 10 min-1, 5.0 ± 0.2 mM, and 171,000 ± 8000 M-1 min-1 for kcat, KM, and kcat/KM respectively.
-A full table of kinetic constants and substrate versus velocity curves for each are provided in the Supplemental Materials.
+A full table of kinetic constants and substrate versus velocity curves for each are provided in S1 and S5.

 Based on the maximum concentration of enzyme used in our assays and colorimetric absorbance changes at the highest substrate concentration used, we estimate our limit of detection for kcat/KM to be 10 M-1min-1.
-Of the 90 solubly purified mutants, 6 are below the limit of detection.
+Of the 89 solubly purified mutants, 6 are below the limit of detection.
 The highest catalytic efficiency observed is 560,000 M-1min-1 for mutation R240A.
-In addition, while no substrate inhibition is observed for the wild type BglB, four mutants exhibit measurable substrate inhibition (the inhibition parameter Ki for only these mutants is reported in Supplemental Table 1 as it was not measurable for most mutants).
+In addition, while no substrate inhibition is observed for the wild type BglB, four mutants exhibit measurable substrate inhibition (the inhibition parameter Ki for only these mutants is reported in S1 as it was not measurable for most mutants).

 Observed sequence–structure–function relationships in BglB